sezanzeb/input-remapper/readme/usage.md

 if the layout of the environment is set to german.
 Using `y` on the other hand would correctly result in "y" to be written.

+It is also possible to map a key to `disable` to stop it from doing anything.

 ## Limitations

 **If your fingers can't type it on your keyboard, input-remapper can't inject it.**